Working Groups and Work in Progress

 This standard defines the requirements for usability and accessibility for voting systems.
 Voting systems include election administration systems, election management systems, vote capture devices, and tabulation devices that present voting information to voters, poll workers, election officials, and any other users.
 This standard specifies the requirements needed to make a voting system functional, acceptable, usable and accessible by all, including those with disabilities, while maintaining appropriate levels of voter security and confidentiality.
 The standard defines the user experience by leveraging user interface and interaction design best practices, existing accessible and universal design standards, and by examining workflow and user needs through human factors systems engineering.

-From the current PAR: Voting Methods Mathematical Models formally and precisely defines voting methods as mathematical models.
+Voting Methods Mathematical Models formally and precisely defines voting methods as mathematical models.
 Voting methods are methods of casting, tabulating, mathematical evaluation, or counting votes, to determine the outcome of elections.
 Examples of voting methods include but are not limited to plurality voting, plurality with runoff, ranked choice, approval voting, straight-party voting, and multi-party endorsement.
 This recommended practice satisfies the need for formal and precise mathematical reference models for voting methods where no common standard set of mathematical models exists today.
 The purpose of the standard set of Voting Methods Mathematical Models is to facilitate elections integrity through a common and precise definition of voting methods as mathematical models.
 Each voting method is unambiguously defined as a mathematical model its specification, characterization and properties are precisely known in support of accurate and reliable analysis of elections data.
 Precisely known mathematical characterization of systems components enables robust and correct voting systems and facilitates their development, analysis, and testing.

 Standard for Voter Registration Data Interchange Format - 1622-1